israeljr98/scheme-interpreter/README.md

 #### **or**

 For `or`, evaluate each sub-expression from left to right.
-If any sub-expression evaluates to a true value, return that value.
-Otherwise, return `False`.
+If any sub-expression evaluates to a true value, it returns that value.
+Otherwise, it returns `False`.
 If there are no sub-expressions in an `or` expression, it evaluates to `False`.
+This one is also a short-circuting form.

 ```lisp
 scm> (or)